waterrmalann/js-resources/extras/hosting-on-ec2/README.md

 Use `CTRL + X`, `Y`, and `Enter` to exit the editor.

-- **Expand** in case you want a line-by-line explanation on what we just changed.
+- A line-by-line explanation on what we just changed.
     1. `server_name yourdomain.com www.yourdomain.com;`:
         - This line specifies the server names or domain names that this configuration applies to.
 Replace "[yourdomain.com](http://yourdomain.com/)" with your actual domain name.
 It means that when requests come in for "[yourdomain.com](http://yourdomain.com/)" or "[www.yourdomain.com](http://www.yourdomain.com/)," this configuration will be used.
     2. `location / {`: